Book a Demo!

 /**

-* platform_get_irq_optional - get an optional IRQ for a device
+* platform_get_irq_affinity - get an optional IRQ and its affinity for a device

 * @dev: platform device